 Karl Polanyi, The Great Transformation (1944: 218)

 Countries wish to reap the benefits of financial integration while shielding themselves from the vagaries of international financial markets.
 But can they have it both ways?
-A large body of work acknowledges the constraints of a trilemma, in the spirit of Robert Mundell’s international macroeconomic model, pointing out that a fixed-exchange rate regime and full capital account openness lead countries to give up their monetary autonomy (Obstfeld and Taylor 2004, Aizenman et al. 2010, Farhi and Werning 2014, Bordo and James 2015, Klein and Shambaugh 2015, Jordà, Schularick and Taylor 2019).
+A large body of work acknowledges the constraints of a trilemma, in the spirit of Robert Mundell’s international macroeconomic model, pointing out that a fixed-exchange rate regime and full capital account openness lead countries to give up their monetary autonomy (Obstfeld and Taylor 2004, Farhi and Werning 2014, Bordo and James 2015, Jordà, Schularick and Taylor 2019).
 The first era of globalization, also referred to as the period of the classical gold standard (1870s-1914), is taken as the paradigmatic example of such constraints, with central banks changing their discount rate in function of international pressures only (Eichengreen 1992, 2008, Obstfeld and Taylor 2004, Bordo and James 2015).
 Yet, there is a lack of quantitative information on what central banks actually did during this period, how they adjusted their portfolio in response to international shocks, or how the performances of countries with a central bank compared to those of countries without one.
-Our contention is that we can learn from central banks during this era for today’s monetary policy.
-If central banks managed to offset effects of international shocks in a context of very high mobility of international capital and fixed-exchange rates (the gold standard), it is likely that similar tools can be used in the current context where the exchange rate constraints have been – at least partly – relaxed.

-Our study is based on a new and exceptional dataset of detailed and standardized monthly balance sheets of all central banks in the world from 1891 to 1913, as well as interest rates and exchange rates.
+Our study is based on an dataset of detailed and standardized monthly balance sheets of all central banks in the world from 1891 to 1913, as well as interest rates and exchange rates.
 This is a first time that such a comprehensive and monthly dataset is assembled to study central banking during the gold standard.
 Including both core and peripheral countries, comparing countries on and off gold, and adding a country without a central bank (USA) to the analysis, we revisit the role of central banks and the constraints of the exchange rate regime.

-In the spirit of the recent literature looking at the influence of US interest rates on the global financial cycle and foreign monetary policy (Rey 2013, 2016; Bruno and Shin 2015; Dedola et al. 2017, Miranda-Agrippino and Rey 2018, Jordà, Schularick, Taylor and Wald 2019), we examine the response of central banks to an exogenous increase in the interest rate of the Bank of England – then the leader of global financial markets (Lindert 1969, Eichengreen 1987).
+In the spirit of the recent literature looking at the influence of US interest rates on the global financial cycle and foreign monetary policy (Rey 2016, Bruno and Shin 2015; Miranda-Agrippino and Rey 2018, Jordà, Schularick, Taylor and Wald 2019), we examine the response of central banks to an exogenous increase in the interest rate of the Bank of England – then the leader of global financial markets (Lindert 1969, Eichengreen 1987).
 In a fixed-exchange rate regime with capital mobility, theory predicts that an exogenous increase in the leading international interest rate attracts capital flows to the center country, and it forces foreign central banks to increase their rate in a similar way.
 But how did it work in practice?
 Thanks to the high frequency and large coverage of this dataset, we provide a new way to identify and highlight the importance of central banks’ balance sheets in absorbing international shocks.
 As argued by Polanyi in the quote in the epigraph of this paper, domestic interest rates did not adjust fully to international rates thanks to the movements in the balance sheet of the central bank.
 Based on historical evidence, we also discuss why omitted variables and reverse causality are unlikely to bias our results.
 In addition, a series of robustness checks addresses these concerns through econometric methods (control variables and identification based on a narrative approach) for the whole sample.